 The interiors were elaborate sets built on a soundstage, which reportedly cost a cool million to construct (keep in mind, that’s without exterior walls, plumbing, a roof, or electricity!).

 The movie premiered in 2006 and gave us a look at a lot of trends that would really take off in the years to follow: the color gray, seagrass rugs, and lanterns, to name a few.
 What other trends can you spot in these rooms?

 I love how we get a tour of Amanda’s house when Iris explores it for the first time.
-And it’s fun to see how excited she gets about it.
+It’s fun to see how excited she gets about it.
 That would totally be me, jumping up and down and squealing.

 Whereas Iris has a “book room” in her cottage, Amanda has a media room lined with every DVD imaginable.
 Which would you rather have?